vantage6/vantage6-workshop/episodes/chapter6.md

 ## Stop a node

-To stop a node, you can run the command,
+To stop a running node, you can run the command,

 ```bash
 v6 node stop